daehan-lim/daehan-lim.github.io/projects/gas/index.md

 ## 📖 Project Background

-Cuba's national gas utility company faced operational inefficiencies and customer service challenges due to their manual gas consumption recording and calculation processes.
-The existing system required all procedures from gas meter readings to billing calculations to be performed manually, resulting in time-consuming operations and high potential for calculation errors.
-Additionally, the lack of systematic educational materials for gas meter reading methods and customer support infrastructure created significant difficulties for users.
-This comprehensive gas consumption management app project was initiated to address these issues through automated usage calculations, data visualization, and offline-first design.
+Cuba's national Manufactured Gas Company faced operational inefficiencies due to their manual gas consumption recording and billing calculation.
+All procedures from gas meter readings to billing calculations required manual work, leading to time-intensive operations and increased risk of calculation errors.
+Additionally, customers lacked systematic educational resources for gas meter reading methods and had limited access to customer support.
+This project developed a comprehensive mobile solution to automate usage calculations, provide educational resources through a video guide, and implement offline-first design for reliable operation.

 ## 📋 Project Structure